The Measurement Import and Configuration Wizards

 Edit the Names of the Listening Positions

-Just as with the subwoofer and main speaker names, the names of the listening positions can be changed to match the names you used when exporting the measurements.
-Press Next when done specifying the names of the listening positions.
+Just as with the subwoofer and main speaker names, the names of the listening positions should be changed if necessary to match the names you used when exporting the measurements.
+Press Next when done.
+If you get a warning dialog when choosing Next, the dialog message will contain information about what failed in the name-matching algorithm.
+Should this occur, correct any listening position names that trigger the warning message until all the listening position names match the exported measurements.

 The Measurement Associations Wizard Page

-The image above shows this wizard page before any measurements are assigned.
+Manual measurement assignment is shown in the figure below.
 You assign a measurement to each combination of listening position and sub/speaker by using the combo box associated with each item in the right-hand column.
-This is the most important page in the wizard, as it brings together file names, listening position names and sub/speaker names to enable MSO to perform its calculations correctly.
-The image below shows this wizard page after most of the associations have been made, and demonstrates using the combo box to choose measurement names for the associations.
+The image below shows this wizard page after some of the associations have been made, and demonstrates using the combo box to choose measurement names for the associations.

-Measurement Associations Wizard Page After Most Associations Complete
+Measurement Associations Wizard Page After Some Associations Complete

-Measurement Associations Wizard Page After Most Associations Complete
+Measurement Associations Wizard Page After Some Associations Complete

-Select Next after making all the measurement associations.
+Select Next after all the measurement associations are complete.

 The Specify the Configuration Properties Wizard Page

-After choosing to create a configuration, you'll be presented with the Specify the Configuration Properties wizard page as shown below.
+After all the measurement associations are complete and you've chosen Next on the Measurement Associations wizard page, you'll be presented with the Specify the Configuration Properties wizard page as shown below.

 Specifying the Properties of the New Configuration